jkcshea/l1svr/vignettes/l1svr.md

     [lp\_solve](http://lpsolve.sourceforge.net/5.5/), which is no longer
     actively developed.

-We have provided the option to use **lpSolveAPI** because it appears to be the only interface for solving linear programs that can be installed solely through `install.packages`.
-However, we *strongly* recommend using Gurobi or CPLEX, since these are actively developed, much more stable, and typically an order of magnitude faster than **lpSolveAPI**.
+We *strongly* recommend using Gurobi or CPLEX, since these are actively developed, much more stable, and typically an order of magnitude faster than **lpSolveAPI**.
 A very clear installation guide for Gurobi can be found [here](https://cran.r-project.org/package=prioritizr/vignettes/gurobi_installation.html)

 The package includes the data set `simdata`, which we will use to